-The Unquestions Series is a long-form, episodic inquiry into why poverty persists for smallholders across low- and middle-income economies, where development, sustainability, and climate are often carried together, despite decades of sustained effort.
+The Unquestions Series is a long-form, episodic inquiry into why poverty persists for smallholders across low- and middle-income economies, where development, sustainability, and climate action are often carried together, despite decades of sustained effort.

 The series begins from a recurring pattern observed across places and over time: smallholders respond consistently when the potential to earn becomes visible.
 Yet much of development practice has been organized around other focal points—technology, inputs, food security, behavior, inclusion, delivery and scaling, coalitions, and policy.
 The gap between what is built for smallholders and how farmers respond has been widely measured and documented, but rarely seen as a whole.